WordPress/gutenberg/docs/explanations/architecture/performance.md

 It's thus very important to ensure that the metric being computed is stable.
 Meaning, if you run the same test twice with the same code and environment, you'll get results that are close.

-Our performance job runs Github CI which means that we can't trust the consistency of the numbers that we get between two similar job runs.
-Github CI may allocate different CPU and memory resources for us over time for instance.
+Our performance job runs GitHub CI which means that we can't trust the consistency of the numbers that we get between two similar job runs.
+GitHub CI may allocate different CPU and memory resources for us over time for instance.
 To alleviate this problem, each time we run the performance job on the trunk branch, we compare the current commit's performance to a fixed reference commit hash, which allows us to track the relative difference between the current commit and the reference commit consistently regardless of environment changes.

 ### Update the reference commit